StevenMDixon/IJScript/Tips.md

 ### switch/case

-Well at this point it should be obvious why we cannot use `switch` statements. the curly bois `{}` refuse to do their job inside of concise functions.
+Well at this point it should be obvious why we cannot use `switch` statements.
+The curly bois `{}` refuse to do their job inside of concise functions.

-I am a firm beleiver that anything can be written as an expression in JavaScript...

 So allow me to introduce you to the expressive `MapSwitch`!